bterlson/grammarkdown/README.md

 You can also annotate your grammar with C-style single-line and multi-line comments.

-For a comprehensive example of `grammarkdown` syntax, you can brows the [full grammar for ECMA-262 version 2015 (ES6)](https://github.com/rbuckton/grammarkdown/blob/master/tests/resources/es6.grammar).
+For a comprehensive example of `grammarkdown` syntax, you can browse the [full grammar for ECMA-262 version 2015 (ES6)](https://github.com/rbuckton/grammarkdown/blob/master/tests/resources/es6.grammar).

 ## API